 school teacher, AIMS books were my go-to choice for math and science

 related unit studies.
 Their material is always top-notch and I'm

 so glad to see they are actively marketing to homeschoolers!

-it's important to know that you will be reading lesson plans written
+important to know that you will be reading lesson plans written

 for classroom teachers.

 Now, let's move on to the good stuff.
 AIMS stands for Activities Integrating Math and Science.
 Through very hands-on, well-documented lessons, children make real connections to math and science concepts.
 The fun lessons include reproducibles that help children keep notes, organize information and "see" the results of their experiences.
 These student pages are black & white,

 but very engaging with clear expectations.
 For your convenience,

 a CDROM comes with the book that includes PDF files of all the

 Sometimes, the parent will be expected to gather a few common